-A week on this island is just about the right amount of time you’ll need to visit the main attractions and enjoy most of the popular Lembongan island activities that are on offer.
+A week on Lembongan island is just about the right amount of time you’ll need to visit the main attractions and enjoy most of the popular activities that are on offer.
 We actually spent 8 days there, and were able to do all the things we wanted at a leisurely pace.
 From snorkeling to surfing, hiking and river tours, you’ll find plenty of activities to keep you busy.

-Lembongan Island Activities – Devils Tear
+Lembongan Activities – Devils Tear

 Devil’s Tear is a suitably dramatic name for an equally dramatic natural phenomenon on the south-west coast of Lembongan.

 Here the tides smash the sea into a cave located on the inside of a steep and rocky inlet.
 After each surge, the water is forcibly blown out again in a loud and explosive spray – the tears of the devil.
 The whole effect is enhanced by the vivid rainbow that is created in the surf.